 The State Government is currently reviewing WA’s bushfire planning and building frameworks.
 This is to ensure they are based on scientific evidence and adapted to the State’s landscapes and bushfire risks.

 A working group representing DFES, DPLH, DMIRS and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) is undertaking the review.
-It’s anticipated an updated Map of Bushfire Prone Areas, draft SPP 3.7 and the Guidelines will be released for public discussion before being finalised in 2021.
+It’s anticipated an updated Map of Bushfire Prone Areas, draft SPP 3.7 and the Guidelines will be released for public discussion before being finalised in 2022.
+DFES has released the 2021 update of the Map of Bushfire Prone Areas after consulting with local governments and relevant State agencies.
+This update identifies bushfire prone areas of Western Australia as designated by the Fire and Emergency Services (FES) Commissioner on 11 December 2021.

 DFES has an important role to play in advising these decision makers on bushfire risk issues in accordance with SPP 3.7 and Guidelines.
 Decision makers can refer planning proposals in designated bushfire prone areas to our Land Use Planning team for advice.